Ahmad Nadeem Qasmi

-He wrote 50 books on poetry, fiction, criticism, journalism and art.
-He was a major figure in contemporary Urdu literature.
+A major figure in contemporary Urdu literature, he wrote 50 books on poetry, fiction, literary criticism, journalism and art.
 His poetry was distinguished by its humanism, and his Urdu afsana (short story) work is considered by some second only to Munshi Premchand in its depiction of rural culture.
 He was also the editor and publisher of the literary magazine Funoon for almost half a century.
-He received awards such as the Pride of Performance in 1968 and Sitara-e-Imtiaz in 1980 for his literary work.
+He received awards such as the Pride of Performance (1968) and Sitara-e-Imtiaz (1980) for his literary work.

 Gulzar, one of the most influential writers in modern India, called him his mentor and guru.

 Early life and education

 Qasmi was born on November 20, 1916, in the village of Anga in Khushab, Punjab, British India, into an Awan family.
-He belongs to a family of Sufi pirs or spiritual saints.
+He belonged to a family of Sufi pirs or spiritual saints.

-He graduated from a high school in Campbellpur in 1931, (now renamed Attock city in Pakistan), around the time when he wrote his first poem, he studied at government college Attock.
+He graduated from a high school in Campbellpur in 1931, (now renamed Attock city in Pakistan), around the time when he wrote his first poem, he studied at Government College Attock.
 Later he studied at Sadiq Egerton College in Bahawalpur.
 He graduated from the University of Punjab, Lahore in 1935.
-In 1939 he began to work as sub-inspector in the excise department but resigned in 1942 as it didn't fit with his temperament.
+In 1939 he began to work as sub-inspector in the Excise Department but resigned in 1942 as it didn't fit with his temperament.

 He had a brother, Peerzada Mohammad Bakhsh Qasmi, and a sister.
+He had a daughter Naheed.

 Active in the Pakistan Movement, he joined the Punjab Muslim League.

 He became an active member of the Progressive Writers' Movement as a secretary and was arrested many times during the 1950s and 1970s.